Christianson syndrome: Presentation

 The associated intellectual disability is usually in the profound range.

 Those affected often have a happy demeanor with frequent smiling and spontaneous laughter.

 Genetics

 This condition is caused by mutations in the SLC9A6 gene.
 This gene is located on the long arm of the X chromosome (Xq26.3).
 The gene encodes a sodium/hydrogen exchanger located in the endosomes.
-Mutations in this gene cause a rise in the pH of the endosomes.
+Mutations in this gene cause a decrease in the pH (overacidification) of the endosomes.

 How this causes the clinical features is not known presently.
 The inheritance of this condition is X-linked dominant.

 Diagnosis

 The diagnosis may be suspected on clinical grounds.
 It is made by sequencing the SLC9A6 gene.